FirelyTeam/firely-docs-firely-server/tools/firely-server-import.rst

 .. note::

-  If you think the ingestion process is going too slow for your amount of data and the hardware specifications, please contact us for advice.
+  If you think the ingestion process is going too slow for your amount of data and the hardware specifications, please :ref:`contact us<vonk-contact>` for advice.

 Known issues